knuber/hc_comp/Projects/PO_to_Voucher.md

 PrePaid
 ---

-Idea:
- * 3 Items on PO
+Idea is 3 Items on PO:
  * Down Payment to 1210
  * Down Payment Credit to 1210
  * Product